-Prospectus Supplement

-Page
+Pag

-Terms of the Series [] Preferred Stock P-3
+Terms of the Series [] Preferred Stock P-:

-Risk Factors P-4
+Risk Factors P

-Use of Proceeds P-4
+Use of Proceeds P

-Capitalization P-4
+Capitalization P

-Asset Coverage Ratio P-4
+Asset Coverage Ratio P

-Special Characteristics and Risks of the Series [] Preferred Stock P-4
+Special Characteristics and Risks of the Series [] Preferred Stock P

-Description of the Series [] Preferred Stock P-4
+Description of the Series [] Preferred Stock P

-Taxation P-4
+Taxation P

-Underwriting P-4
+Underwriting P

-Legal Matters P-4
+Legal Matters P

 Prospectus

-Page
+Doo

-Prospectus Summary 1
+Prospectus Summary Pag

-Additional Information 7
+Additional Information ,

-Risk Factors 9
+Risk Factors

-Special Note Regarding Forward-Looking Statements 27
+Special Note Regarding Forward-Looking Statements 2.

-Use of Proceeds 27
+Use of Proceeds 2'

-Price Range of Common Stock and Distributions 27
+Price Range of Common Stock and Distributions 2'

-Common Share Price Data 28
+Common Share Price Data 29

 Ratio of Earnings to Fixed Charges 29

-Consolidated Selected Financial Data 29
+Consolidated Selected Financial Data 2'

-Management's Discussion and Analysis of Financial Condition and Results of Operations 32
+Management's Discussion and Analysis of Financial Condition and Results of Operations 3:

-Sales of Common Stock Below Net Asset Value 62
+Sales of Common Stock Below Net Asset Value 6.

-Senior Securities 67
+Senior Securities 6

-Business 68
+Business 6

-Portfolio Companies 87
+Portfolio Companies 8

-Management 92
+Management 9:

-Control Persons and Principal Stockholders 108
+Control Persons and Principal Stockholders 10

-Dividend Reinvestment Plan 111
+Dividend Reinvestment Plan 11

+Material U.S. Federal Income Tax Considerations 113

+Regulation as a Business Development Company 114

+Description of Our Securities 110

+Certain Provisions of Maryland Law and of Our Articles of Incorporation and Bylaws 120

+Share Repurchases 12:

+Plan of Distribution 12:

+Custodian, Transfer and Dividend Paving Agent and Registrar 12:

+Brokerage Allocation and Other Practices 124

+Proxy Voting Policies and Procedures 124

 All statements contained in this prospectus supplement or the accompanying prospectus, other than historical facts, may constitute "forward-looking statements."
 These statements may relate to, among other things, future events or our future performance or financial condition.
 In some cases, you can identify forward-looking statements by terminology such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "if," "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
+These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
 Such factors include, among others: (1) the recurrence of adverse events in the economy and the capital markets; (2) risks associated with negotiation and consummation of pending and future transactions; (3) the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; (4) changes in our investment objectives and strategy; (5) availability, terms (including the possibility of interest rate volatility) and deployment of capital; (6) changes in our industry, interest rates, exchange rates or the general economy; (7) the degree and nature of our competition; (8) our ability to maintain our qualification as a RIC and as a Business Development Company; and (9) those factors described in the "Risk Factors" sections of this prospectus supplement and the accompanying prospectus.
-We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this prospectus supplement.
-The forward-looking statements conta
+We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date of this prospectus supplement.
+The forward-looking statements contained in this prospectus supplement, or the accompanying prospectus, are exclu